kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C++/SDK-Linux/index.md

 ### Code

 The code for this demo is simple and straightforward.
 It just initializes and starts Kaa client, which involves connecting to Kaa server.
-After the `kaaClient->start();` line, Kaa client is up and running in dedicated thread.
+After the `kaaClient->start();` line, Kaa client is up and running in a dedicated thread.
-Finally, the Endpoint access token is printed to `stdout` and Kaa client stops it's execution.
+Finally, the Endpoint access token is printed to `stdout` and Kaa client stops its execution.

 ```c++
 #include <iostream>